Gonville Bromhead: Later career and death

 On Bromhead's return to England, the villagers of Thurlby presented him with an illuminated address and a revolver, and the citizens of Lincoln awarded him a sword in recognition of his services in the Zulu campaign.
 He and Chard were invited to dine with Queen Victoria at Balmoral, but Bromhead was fishing in Ireland and did not receive the invitation until the date had passed.
 The Queen did not invite him again, but instead sent him a photograph of herself.
 Bromhead was posted to Gibraltar in 1880, and in August was dispatched to India, where he remained until March 1881.
 He then returned to England, where he attended the School of Musketry, Hythe, between October and December 1882, and gained a First Class Extra Certificate.
 He returned to India in 1883 with his battalion, which was based at Secunderabad, and was promoted to full major on 4 April that year.
-From 27 October 1886 to 24 May 1888 he served in Burma, where the battalion took part in the Third Anglo-Burmese War, being used to pacify the north of the region.
-The battalion was subsequently posted to Allahabad, India, where Bromhead died of typhoid fever on 9 February 1891.
+From 27 October 1886 to 24 May 1888, he served in Burma, where the battalion took part in the Third Anglo-Burmese War, being used to pacify the north of the region.
+The battalion was subsequently posted to Allahabad, India, where Bromhead died of typhoid fever on 9 February 1891 at the age of 45.
+Bromhead was buried in the New Cantonment Cemetery in Allahabad.

 Legacy

-Bromhead was buried in the New Cantonment Cemetery in Allahabad.
-His Victoria Cross medal is owned by his family, and is displayed at the Regimental Museum of The Royal Welsh in Brecon in Wales.
+Bromhead's Victoria Cross medal is owned by his family, and is displayed at the Regimental Museum of The Royal Welsh in Brecon in Wales.

+In the media

-Michael Caine, in his first major film role, portrayed Bromhead in the 1964 film Zulu, which was based on the Battle of Rorke's Drift.
-In the film Caine depicts him as a foppish aristocrat who fought well when the battle began.
+Bromhead was portrayed by Michael Caine, in his first major film role, in the 1964 film Zulu, which depicted the defence of Rorke's Drift; Caine's Bromhead is a foppish aristocrat who fought well when the battle began.
 Bromhead is a main character in Peter Ho Davies's story "Relief", which appeared first in The Paris Review and was later published in Davies's 1997 collection The Ugliest House in the World.
+Bromhead was played by Edwin Field in a 1994 documentary on the battle.